get-glu/glu/README.md

 ## Roadmap Ideas

-In the future we plan to support more functionality, such as:
+In the future, we plan to support more functionality, such as:

 - New sources:
   - Helm